FreddieCrew/FreddieCrew/README.md

 # About Me

 ## Favorite Movie
-Pcking a favorite movie is tough because I'm into so many, but if I had to choose, it's probably either "Forrest Gump" or "Full Metal Jacket."
-Both are just awesome '90s flicks.
+Pcking a favorite movie is tough because I'm into so many, but if I had to choose, it's probably either "Forrest Gump" or "Full Metal Jacket", both are just awesome '90s flicks.

 ## Favorite Music Genres